-Competition for workers in a tight labor market led to wage increases across the Massachusetts economy in 2020 and 2021.
+UMass Donahue Institute Economic Research and Public Policy Competition for workers in a tight labor market has led to wage increases across the Massachusetts economy.
 While in recent quarters wage growth has declined, year-over-year wages increased 11 percent from 2019 to 2020 and five percent from 2020 to 2021.
-Despite the wage gains experienced by many workers in the economic recovery period, those gains have failed to keep up with the rate of inflation, leading to households having reduced spending power, despite any wage gains experienced over the economic recovery period.
+In contrast, wage growth from 2021 to 2022 moderated to 2.3 percent.
+Despite the wage gains experienced by many workers in the economic recovery period, those gains have largely failed to keep up with the rate of inflation, leading to households having reduced spending power, despite any wage gains experienced over the economic recovery period.